 Whether it be with your mobile phone, new smart phone, laptop or help to write a resume or document.

-We can assist you in a one hour session with a booked appointment

-Members 1hr: \$35 Non Members 1hr: \$45 Limited spaces and bookings essential 9758 0002 or reception@augustacrc.net.au

-Celebrate Neighbourhood Week with

-Trivia & Tea at the CRC!
+We can assist you in a one hour session with a booked appointment Members 1hr: \$35 Non Members 1hr: \$45 Limited spaces and bookings essential 9758 0002 or reception@augustacrc.net.au 00000000 Celebrate Neighbourhood Week with commit Mentally Healthy WA Trivia & Tea at the CRC!
 Join us for a fun-filled morning of trivia, morning tea, and plenty of laughs!

-Register as an individual-teams will be formed on the day, so everyone's welcome.

-Time: 10:30am - 12:30pm

-Location: Augusta CRC

-To register, call 9758 0002 or email reception@augustacrc.net.au

-We can't wait to see you there!
+Register as an individual-teams will be formed on the day, so everyone's welcome. 📅 Date: Thursday, 15 May 2025 S Time: 10:30am - 12:30pm P Location: Augusta CRC To register, call 9758 0002 or email reception@augustacrc.net.au We can't wait to see you there!
+A. Finland

-By MORVEN HANSEN Images by Donna Powell & Morven Hansen

-The Art Club has enjoyed and benefitted from some workshops and art theory sessions over the past month.
+AUGUSTA BV MORVEN HANSEN Images by Donna Powell & Morven Hansen workshops and art theory sessions over the past month.

 Bev has been sharing her extensive knowledge of art composition including point of interest and colour theory.
 We have been painting small landscapes based on the colour wheel and how the various colours relate harmoniously.
 The combinations include Complementary, Split Complementary, Analogous, Triadic and Monochromatic (one colour).
-Some of us have learnt about these topics before but it is beneficial to revisit them and be reminded how, analogous colours especially always work so well together.
+Some of us have learnt about these topics before but it is beneficial to revisit them and be reminded how. analogous colours especially always work so well together.